telerik/blazor-docs/components/button/icons.md

 >tip You can use relative paths to your images in the `wwwroot` folder.
 The example above uses absolute paths to make it easy for you to see the results without preparing images.

+>tip If you don't add text to the button, the button will center the icon on all sides.

+>note Raster images used as icons should generally be small enough to fit in a line of text - the button is an inline element and is not designed for large images.
+If you want to use big icon buttons, consider defining a `Class` on the button that provides `height` and `width` sufficient to accommodate the icon, or attaching an `@onclick` handler to an icon/`span`/`img` element instead of using a button.

 ## See Also